benetech/martus.martus-build/BuildFiles/Documents/Mac-install-README.txt

    please copy the mlp file to the .Martus folder in your home folder.
    Note that Finder must be configured to show hidden files for it to show the .Martus folder.
+6. Burmese, Khmer, and Bangla/Bengali fonts are provided in the Fonts folder.
+If you need any of these, you can install it by double-clicking on the .ttf file and choosing "Install".
+   If you have issues, please email help@martus.org.

 Running Martus on Mac OS X